cockroachdb/docs/v2.1/admin-ui-debug-pages.md

 ## Even More Advanced Debugging

-The **Even More Advanced Debugging** section of the page lists additional reports meant for CockroachDB developers.
+The **Even More Advanced Debugging** section of the page lists additional reports that are largely internal and intended for use by CockroachDB developers.
 Feel free to ignore this section while monitoring and troubleshooting CockroachDB.

 ## See also